IT’S A BEST BUY BECAUSE:

 The Golf SportWagen and Golf Alltrack build on the inherent goodness of the Volkswagen Golf hatchback by delivering substantially upgraded passenger- and cargo versatility and the availability of all-wheel drive.

-Only one engine is available, and Volkswagen charges a significant premium for the Alltrack over the SportWagen.
+Volkswagen charges a significant premium for the Alltrack over the SportWagen.

 Even in base S form, the Golf SportWagen and Alltrack interiors are among the classiest in the compact-car class.